 that the ERC Decision ERC/DEC/(98)11 on CEPT PR 27 equipment was initiated 1998 for angle modulated CB equipment operating in the frequency band 26.960 MHz to 27.410 MHz;

-that the European Telecommunications Standards Institute (ETSI) has developed the Harmonised European Standards EN 300 433 and EN 300 135 for CB radio equipment operating in the frequency band 26.960-27.410 MHz; using angle-modulation, Double Side Band (DSB) or Single Side Band (SSB) amplitude modulation;
+that the European Telecommunications Standards Institute (ETSI) has developed the Harmonised European Standard EN 300 433 for CB radio equipment operating in the frequency band 26.960-27.410 MHz; using angle-modulation, Double Side Band (DSB) or Single Side Band (SSB) amplitude modulation;

-that EN 300 433 and EN 300 135 describe CB radio as a voice service but some administrations allow it to be used also for data transmissions;
+that EN 300 433 describes CB radio as a voice service but some administrations allow it to be used also for data transmissions;

-that CB radio equipment complying to ETSI EN 300 433 or EN 300 135 also fulfill the recommended limits identified in ERC Recommendation 74-01 on unwanted emissions in the spurious domain which is considered important for compatible spectrum usage of CB radio equipment in the HF frequency band as well as avoidance of interference to broadcast services in the adjacent VHF spectrum;
+that CB radio equipment complying to ETSI EN 300 433 also fulfill the recommended limits identified in ERC Recommendation 74-01 on unwanted emissions in the spurious domain which is considered important for compatible spectrum usage of CB radio equipment in the HF frequency band as well as avoidance of interference to broadcast services in the adjacent VHF spectrum;

-k) that in the EU/ EFTA countries the radio equipment that is under the scope of this Decision shall comply with the R&TTE Directive.
-Conformity with the essential requirements of the R&TTE Directive may be demonstrated by compliance with the applicable Harmonised European Standard(s) or by using the other conformity assessment procedures set out in the R&TTE Directive.
+k) that in the EU/ EFTA countries the radio equipment that is under the scope of this Decision shall comply with the RE Directive (2014/53/EU) .
+Conformity with the essential requirements of the RE Directive may be demonstrated by compliance with the applicable Harmonised European Standard(s) or by using the other conformity assessment procedures set out in the RE Directive.

 DECIDES

-that the purpose of this decision is to harmonise the usage conditions for Citizens’ Band (CB) radio equipment throughout Europe;
+that the purpose of this Decision is to harmonise the usage conditions for Citizens’ Band (CB) radio equipment throughout Europe;

 that CEPT administrations shall designate the frequency band 26.960-27.410 MHz (10 kHz channel separation), excluding the channels with central frequencies 26.995 MHz, 27.045 MHz, 27.095 MHz, 27.145 MHz and 27.195 MHz, to the application employing Citizens’ Band radio equipment;